- Location: Maine

 If a motor vehicle vehicle is declared a total loss by an owner or insurer, an application for a certificate of salvage must be filed along with a $33 fee.
 The application can be obtained by contacting any Maine BMV office.
 As part of the application process for a salvage certificate, the owner or insurer must surrender the standard title certificate.

 After the salvage certificate is issued, it takes the place of the title as the official ownership document for the car.
 If the vehicle is recycled or destroyed, the salvage certificate must be kept on file by the auto recycler.

-If a certificate of salvage is lost or destroyed, you need to fill out a duplicate application and pay a $33 fee, plus another $10 for a rush order, if needed.
-Duplicate title applications can be obtained at any Maine BMV office or online.
+If a certificate of salvage is lost or destroyed, you need to fill out a Request to Re-Issue a Certificate of Title (Form MVT-8) and pay a $33 fee, plus another $10 for a rush order, if needed.
+Duplicate title applications can also be obtained at any Maine BMV office.